gitvasu10/gitvasu10/README.md

 - 👋 Hi, I’m @gitvasu10
-- 👀 I’m interested in learning about various technologies
+- 👀 I’m interested in learning about various technologies and about what's under the hood!
 - 🌱 I’m currently pursuing PG-DAC from CDAC ACTS Pune

 <!---